Frequently asked questions

 Use your Department login credentials to access most EPOCH resources.

-For other State Service staff with health or community care-related work, students in training or on placement, and other affiliated practitioners or community members doing work or research for the Department of Health
+- Other affiliated practitioners or community members doing work or research for the Department of Health

 Use your professional or student email address to register for EPOCH access.